cashenchris/freegroups/README.md

 # freegroups
 Some scripts for working with finitely generated free groups and their automorphisms.
-This is now a subtree of:
+The master branch is the original python2.7 version, which also requires: https://github.com/cashenchris/grouptheory.git

-https://github.com/cashenchris/grouptheory.git
+The python3 branch is the current version, which also requires grouptheory, but is now a subtree of that module.

 The geometricity and virtual geometricity code requires the program 'heegaard', available at: https://t3m.math.uic.edu/